bodmandao/celo-lottery/README.md

     }
   ```
 The `startNewRound` function is accessible to the contract manager and is used to initiate a new round of the lottery.
 It ensures that no active round is currently in progress and that there are enough players to start a new round.
 If these conditions are met, it sets the end time for the new round and marks it as active.

+## Explanation

+- `require(!isRoundActive, "A round is already active");` : This line ensures that there is no active round (`isRoundActive` is false) before initiating a new round.
+If a round is already active, it reverts the transaction with an error message.
+- `require(players.length >= minimumPlayers, "Not enough players to start a round");` : This line ensures that there are enough players (players.length) to start a new round.
+It checks if the number of players is greater than or equal to the minimum required players (minimumPlayers).
+If not, it reverts the transaction with an error message.
+- `roundEndTime = block.timestamp + 24 hours; // Round lasts for 24 hours` : This line sets the end time for the new round by adding 24 hours to the current block timestamp (`block.timestamp`).
+The round is set to last for 24 hours.
+- `isRoundActive = true;` : This line sets the isRoundActive flag to true, indicating that a new round is now active.

   ### 2.5.3 Ending the Current Round
   ```solidity